kwak123/graphql-basics/slides.md

 ^ Unions are similar to interfaces, but instead of necessarily declaring a contract, you're more like associating them as synonyms.

 ^ Subscriptions are a little different.
 They aren't necessarily a part of the GraphQL spec, but most GraphQL implementations will take advantage of a subscription based model.
 We won't worry too much about this topic, just know that it's out there.

 ---

+## Queries

+---

+## Scalars/Vectors

+---

+## Mutations

+---

+## Fragments

+---

+## Interfaces

+---

+## Unions

+---

+## Live Coding!

+^ At this point, if you're reviewing the slides, please check out the example-server directory to check out some example steps.

+---